Protecting your privacy

 Security of the online questionnaire

-Statistics Canada takes every precaution to protect information.
-The latest technologies are used to ensure that Statistics Canada’s strict security and confidentiality requirements are met.
+Statistics Canada takes great precaution to protect your information and employs technologies and practices to ensure that its strict security and confidentiality requirements are met.

-Encryption technologies ensure that the information passing between respondents’ computers and the agency’s web server is secure.
+Encryption technologies ensure that the transmission of information passing between respondents’ computers and the agency’s web server meets the required standards of security.

-Census data are processed and stored on a high-security internal network.
-Powerful firewalls, intrusion detection systems and stringent access control procedures limit access to computer systems and databases.
-Census employees can access census data only from secure Statistics Canada locations.
+Census data are processed and stored on a high-security network.
+Firewalls, intrusion detection systems and access control procedures limit access to computer systems and databases.
+For more information, please refer to Statistics Canada's Trust Centre.

 Confidentiality of completed questionnaires

-Statistics Canada places the highest priority on maintaining the confidentiality and security of completed questionnaires.
-Stringent measures and procedures are followed to ensure that confidentiality is maintained at all times.
+Statistics Canada places the highest priority on protecting your privacy as well as maintaining the confidentiality and security of completed questionnaires.
+Your answers are collected under the authority of the Statistics Act and are kept strictly confidential.